yottapanda/website/content/posts/recursive-vpns.md

 ## What Did You Actually Build?

 Firstly, I've set up a relatively simple Cloud Gateway, similar to what I described in my [other post](cloud-router).
-On top of that I've created another Wireguard server which acts as a tunnel into my internal network for trusted user devices like my phone when I'm out of the house.
+On top of that I've created another WireGuard server which acts as a tunnel into my internal network for trusted user devices like my phone when I'm out of the house.
 Let me draw it out for you:

 {{< mermaid >}}
 graph LR